jtablesaw/tablesaw/docs/userguide/ml/Heart Random forest.md

 );
 ```

 Now, lets determine an appropriate number of trees to grow in the model.
-A good rule of thumb is to select a number of trees that is the least number required to achieve minimum Out of Bag error when building the model.
-To determine this, we can graph OOB-Error vs ntrees.
+A good rule of thumb is to select a number of trees that is the least number required to achieve minimum out-of-bag error when building the model.
+To determine this, we can graph OOBError vs ntrees.

 ```
  for(int j = 50; j < 2000; j = j+25)